Which statement about correlation is false? | Study Prep in Pearson+

 D

-Correlation measures the strength and direction of a linear relationship between two quantitative variables.
+A correlation close to indicates a strong positive linear association between two quantitative variables.

 Verified step by step guidance